 Silver will inevitably tarnish due to reactions that occur naturally with moisture in the air, contact with water and chemicals found in things such as deodorant and perfume.
 The best way to keep your pieces tarnish free is actually to wear them!
 By wearing them they are constantly being polished simply through the contact they go through in daily life.
 If you would like to give them a proper clean you can use a polishing cloth or warm water, soap and a very soft brush such as a toothbrush.

-Due to the plated and intricate nature of these pieces, they will need a little more care taken hence why they are in the ‘Some days’ collection.
+Due to the plated and intricate nature of these pieces, they will need a little more care taken hence why they are in the ‘Spinning’ collection.
 Gold plating is a thin layer of Gold applied to the surface of the base metal to give it the Gold finish without the hefty price tag.
 Although our pieces are heavy plated to a thickness of 3 microns, general wear and tear means that this layer will eventually rub off.
 In order to make it last longer avoid wearing plated pieces in water - chlorine is particularly damaging.
 Beauty products such as moisturiser, perfume and hairspray will also tarnish the plating quicker therefore it is advisable to apply these before putting these pieces on.
 It is also not advisable to wear plated jewellery whilst exercising, doing house work or sleeping, and be aware that if it comes into contact with abrasive materials the plating will wear down quicker.

 You can always have pieces re-plated in order to restore their original gold colour.